Aortic valve replacement: Minimally invasive cardiac surgery

+faster recovery, and a shorter hospital stay with no difference in mortality.
+This approach can be particularly valuable in higher risk and elderly patients.

 Transcatheter aortic valve replacement

 Another alternative for many high-risk or elderly patients is transcatheter aortic valve replacement (TAVR, also known as TAVI, transcatheter aortic valve implantation).
 Rather than removing the existing valve, the new valve is pushed through it in a collapsed state.
 It is delivered to the site of the existing valve through a tube called a catheter, which may be inserted through the femoral artery in the thigh (transfemoral approach), or using a small incision in the chest and then through a large artery or the tip of the left ventricle (transapical approach).
 Fluoroscopy and transthoracic echocardiogram (TTE) are visual aids used to guide the process.
 Once the collapsed replacement valve is in place it is expanded, pushing the old valve's leaflets out of the way.